wcfrobert/wcfrobert.github.io/_posts/2023-11-23-western-philosophy.md

-# Enlightenment - 1700
+# The Age of Enlightenment - 1700

 > "Dare to be wise!" - Immanuel Kant

 The Age of Enlightenment, also known as the Age of Reason, was an intellectual and political movement that occurred in Europe during the 17th and 18th century.
-Broadly speaking, the Enlightenment is characterized by **Rationalism**: the belief that humans can determine truth, understand the universe, and improve society through reason and empirical observations rather than superstitions and religious dogmas of the past.
+Broadly speaking, the central doctrine of the Enlightenment is one of **Reason**: the belief that we can use our intellect to understand the world and improve society.
+This was a dramatic departure from superstitions and religious dogmas of the past.
 All throughout Europe, philosophers and scientists circulated their ideas at academies, lodges, literary salons, coffeehouses, and in printed media.
-It was a golden age of scientific and intellectual discourse.
+It was a golden age of intellectual discourse.

 Many of the ideas we hold dear today emerged during the Enlightenment.
 For example:

-* **Rational Inquiry** - Emphasis on reason and critical thinking.
-We should question authority, challenge existing beliefs, think for ourselves rather than relying on a pre-defined set of rules or dogmas.
+* **Rational Inquries** - Emphasis on reason and critical thinking as source of knowledge.
+One should question authority, challenge existing beliefs, think for oneself rather than relying on a pre-defined set of rules or dogmas.
-* **Secularism and Religious Toleration** - The Church shall be separated from the State.
-While the state is responsible for maintaining order and enforcing law, matter of religious belief should be between Man and his God without any government coercion.
-An official state religion should not exists.
-Political decisions should be made based on reason, evidence, and towards the common good rather than to the benefit of any particular religious organization.
+* **Secularism** - The Church shall be separated from the State.
+While the secular state is responsible for maintaining order and enforcing law, matter of religious belief should be between Man and his God.
+An official state religion should not exist because political decisions should be made based on reason, evidence, and in favor of the common good.
-* **Primacy of the Individual** - All men are born equal with the right to life, liberty, and pursuit of happiness.
+* **Individualism** - All men are born equal with the right to life, liberty, and pursuit of happiness.
 * **Freedom of Thought** - "I disagree with what you say, but I will defend to the death your right to say it."

-The exact dating of the Enlightenment is fuzzy as there is considerable overlap with the Scientific Revolution that came before, and the Industrial Revolution that came afterwards.
+The exact dating of the Enlightenment is fuzzy.
 Some date the beginning of the Enlightenment to the publication of Rene Descartes' *Discourse on the Method* published in 1637, where he proclaimed: "Cogito, Ergo Sum", or "I think, therefore I am".
 This famous quote shifted the epistemological discussion from external authority to internal certainty.
 Most scholars place the end of the Enlightenment around 1800, choosing the Reign of Terror during the French Revolution or the subsequent Napoleonic Wars as a convenient point in time.
 It should also be noted that there is considerable regional variations during the Enlightenment.
 Not all societies experienced these transitions the same way, if at all.

-In response to a sneering question: "What is Enlightenment?", Emmanuel Kant published an essay in Berlin Monthly in 1784 that perfectly encapsulates this period of profound change:

-> "Enlightenment is man's emergence from his self-incurred immaturity. [...]
-This immaturity is self-imposed when its cause lies not in lack of understanding, but in lack of resolve and courage to use it without guidance from another. *Sapere Aude!* - 'Dare to be wise!' - that is the motto of enlightenment." - Immanuel Kant

 # Rene Descartes - 1600

+> "I doubt therefore I think.
+I think therefore I am" - Rene Descartes

-Rene Descartes was a French philosopher, mathematician, scientist.
-Considered by many as the father of modern philosophy, he laid the foundation for continental rationalism and
+Rene Descartes was a French philosopher, mathematician, scientist who was considered by many as the father of modern philosophy.
+His work during the 17th century - including his famous phrase: "I think, therefore I am" - brought to the fore **epistemology** (the study of how we arrive at knowledge) and gave "Age of Reason" its name and place in history.

-* **Mathematical Achievements** - Laws of refraction, x,y,z as the unknown variable. a,b,c as known.
-Cartesian coordinates.
-* **I think therefore I am** -
-* **Mind-body Dualism**
+To go on a slight tangent on the topic of epistemology: during this time period, there were two schools of thought for how we arrive at truths about the world.
+Descartes - together with Spinoza and Leibniz - laid the ground work for what became known as **Continental Rationalism**: that knowledge can be arrived at in the mind through pure reason, and that there are certain "a priori knowledge" innate in the mind independent from any lived experiences.
+The "continental" prefix refers to the fact that Descartes, Spinoza, and Leibniz all lived in mainland Europe.
+On the other hand, the **British Empiricists** (Hobbes, Locke, Berkeley, Hume) believed that knowledge must come from direct observation.
+Humans are a "tabula rasa" or blank slates.
+It is only through experience that we can arrive at knowledge about the world.
+We will look at some of the above-mentioned philosophers later.
+For now, here are three key insights from Descartes:

+* **Method of Doubt: "I think, therefore I am"** - Borrowing from his experience as a mathematician, Descartes wanted a way to study philosophy similar to how he studies math; systematically and with logical certainty.
+He wanted to arrive at a fundamental set of principles - similar to mathematical axioms - that can serve as firm foundation for genuine knowledge.
+To do so, he employed the method of doubt, also known as Cartesian doubt.
+It is not enough to know something beyond reasonable doubt, but *all possible doubt*.
+  * He realized sensory perceptions are often misleading.
+There is no way for humans to arrive at truths through our senses.
+It could be an optical illusions, a dreams, a hallucinations, or even an evil demon deceiving you!
+Descartes quickly came to an impasse.
+How can we know anything is real?
+Everything we perceive could just be a simulation.
+  * Then the insight hit him!
+If he is doubting, then he is thinking, and if he is thinking, he exists.
+In Latin: "dubito ergo cogito, cogito ergo sum", "I doubt therefore I think, I think therefore I exist".
+In a world where everything could just be an illusion, Descartes became certain of one thing: that he exists.
+* **Mathematical Achievements** - Aside from his famous quote "I think, therefore I am", which is taught in practically every college philosophy course in the world, his contribution to Mathematics is equally pervasive.
+If you've taken high-school math, you'll appreciate the fact that Descartes popularized the use of "x,y,z" as unknown variables, the use of superscripts to denote exponents, and the use of x and y axis in graphs (known as Cartesian Coordinate System).
+Descartes also made significant contributions to analytical geometry, law of refraction/reflection in optics, and early works in mechanics.
+* **Mind-body Dualism** - Lastly, Descartes popularized the mind and body dualism.
+In short, Descartes believed that mind (non-physical) and body (physical) are distinct and separable.
+In other words, Descartes believed our consciousness can not just be brain synapses; it's instead something beyond the world of physical matters.